 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
-We do not endorse non-Cleveland Clinic products or services Policy
+We do not endorse non-Cleveland Clinic products or services.
+Policy

-The older human coronaviruses were first identified in the mid-1960s, although they have likely circulated in humans for centuries.
+The older human coronaviruses were first identified in the mid-1960s, but have likely circulated in humans for centuries.
 These include 229E (alpha coronavirus), NL63 (alpha coronavirus), OC43 (beta coronavirus) and HKU1 (beta coronavirus).2 For the most part, these older iterations present with a mild respiratory infection, except for HKU1, which can also cause gastrointestinal infection, he notes.

 Dr. Esper refers to the newer coronaviruses as “true emerging infectious diseases.”
-These include SARS-CoV (SARS), MERS-CoV (MERS) and, of course, 2019-nCoV.
+These include SARS-CoV (SARS), MERS-CoV (MERS) and, of course, SARS-CoV-2.
 He explains, “These are strains that have undergone recent animal-to-human transition.”
 This can happen when a virus either mutates directly to humans, or through a second (intermediary) species that then further mutates into a human pathogen.

-“This is what we saw with SARS in 2002-2003 and MERS in 2012 and likely what is happening with 2019-nCoV,” he says.
+“This is what we saw with SARS in 2002-2003 and MERS in 2012 and likely what just happened with SARS-CoV-2,” he says.

-For the most part, these viral mutations occur in animals — and predominantly stay in animals — but when the rare mutation allows transmission into humans, our immune systems are ill-equipped to manage the disease.
+For the most part, these viral mutations occur in animals — and predominantly stay in animals — but when the rare mutation allows transmission into humans, our immune systems are less-equipped to manage the disease.
 “This is the case with these larger epidemics we have seen; although, it’s important to remember, just because a mutation is demonstrating human transmission, doesn’t mean it’s reproducing well,” he says.

 “We are still speculating why exactly SARS disappeared.
 One hypothesis is that while SARS was able to cause human-to-human transmission, the virus wasn’t able to go from one season to the next.
 It basically got its one winter transmission season then largely disappeared and never came back.”

-To put the more modern coronaviruses in perspective, the case-fatality rate for SARS was 9.6%; the virus infected a total of 8,098 individuals during the 2003 outbreak and 774 of these cases were fatal.
-Unlike SARS, the MERS outbreak of 2012 continues to infect several dozen patients each year.
+To put the more modern coronaviruses in perspective, the case-fatality rate for SARS was 9.6%; the virus infected a total of 8,098 individuals during the 2003 outbreak and 774 of these cases were fatal.3 Unlike SARS, the MERS outbreak of 2012 continues to infect several dozen patients each year.
 The World Health Organization reports that since Sept.
-2012, there have been a total of 2,494 confirmed cases and 858 fatalities, a case-fatality rate of 34.4%.3
+2012, there have been a total of 2,494 confirmed cases and 858 fatalities, a case-fatality rate of 34.4%.4

 The “new” coronaviruses have also taught us a lot about infectious disease in an era of globalization.

 It’s been almost 20 years since the SARS outbreak occurred.
-Dr. Esper stresses that this was a moment in infectious disease history that highlighted the implications of a pandemic in an era of increased global connectively, for better and for worse.
+Dr. Esper stresses that this was a moment in infectious disease history that highlighted the implications of a pandemic in an era of increased global connectivity, for better and for worse.

-“It was a wakeup call.
+“It was a wake-up call.
 We saw the virus’s ability to circulate very quickly across countries and into new global regions.
 On the other hand, we also saw a substantial collaborative response among countries and regions to halt and prevent the spread.”